 All calculations are based on the last date of documented class attendance within the student's period of enrollment.
 A period of enrollment is one-half of the financial aid academic year.
 All awards that include federal Title IV aid will be subject to the federal return of Title IV funds calculation.
 All nonfederal funds are subject to the Montreat College refund calculation.
 The College has a fair and equitable refund policy as required under Section 668.22 (b) (1) of the federal regulations.
-The Montreat College refund calculation is equal to the federal calculation but takes into consideration only nonfederal forms of aid.

-The federal return of Title IV funds calculation determines the percentage of the semester actually completed for which the assistance was awarded the student.
+The federal return of Title IV funds calculation determines the percentage of the semester actually completed for which the assistance was awarded to the student.
 This figure is used to determine the percentage of the aid the student earned for the period of enrollment.
 All unearned funds are returned to the proper agencies in the order prescribed by federal and state regulations.
 These regulations dictate that the College is obligated to apply refunds in the following order: Unsubsidized Direct Student Loan; Subsidized Direct Student Loan; Federal Direct PLUS loan; Federal Pell Grant; Federal Supplemental Educational Opportunity Grant; other Title IV, state, private, or institutional aid; the student.
 Students must pay any charges remaining on their account after funds are returned to the proper agencies.